 The digital revolution and smartphone boom has triggered huge changes in how we access, consume, discuss, and share content.
 Naturally, learning is following suit.
 Whilst many want learning at a point of need, many learn in evenings and at weekends and on the way to or from work.

-A key benefit to getting your learning online and multi-device is that it ensures you are in sync with modern learners - delivering the type of content they want, when they want it.
+A key advantage to getting your learning online and multi-device is that it ensures you are in sync with modern learners - delivering the type of content they want, when they want it.
 Get learners on-side, and you're more likely to get the results you need.
 Plus, digital, self-paced learning can be accessed at point of need, not somewhere else - like a classroom far away - so employees can apply what they've learnt straight away.

 The Towards Maturity report and our Insights report, also highlight learners' leaning towards social and collaborative learning.
 Technology can support and enable this, at a global scale.
 So, basically, digital is where it's at, all round.